AIHubCentral/docs/assets/Realtime Voice Changer/Cloud/Tg-Develop's W-Okada Fork Lightning AI.md

 You will need to wait 2-3 business days to become fully verified !!!

 c.
-Once you are verified Lightning Ai will send you a email that conatins this:
+Once you are verified Lightning Ai will send you a email that contains this:

 <img src="../lightning-img/email-verification.png" alt="LightningAI Email Verification" width="500">